 The "Oude Kerk" (Old Church) was built as a small wooden church in the 13th century.
 In the 14th century, a new stone church was built, which was expanded over and over again in the following centuries.
 Through the large windows, the church looks bright from the inside.

-The "red light district" of Amsterdam is a mixture of party zone, with bachelor parties, sex shops, bars and prostitutes sitting in shop windows.
-Amsterdam tries to abolish the shop windows, but the prostitutes fight for the preservation.
-It can get crowded in the narrow streets in the evening.
+The "red light district" of Amsterdam is a mixture of party mile with stag and hen parties, sex shops, bars and prostitutes in the shop window.
+Amsterdam tries to abolish shop window prostitution but the prostitutes fight for their preservation.
+In the evening it can get very crowded in the narrow streets.
+The center of the Amsterdam red light district is between Oudezijds Achterburgwal in the west and Zeedijk in the east, and between Korte Stormsteeg in the north and Barndesteeg in the south.